hmlfpereira/BES-SIM-1/README.md

 # BES SIM 1
 This repository contains all scripts and data used for analysis and figures for the paper **Pereira et al. (2024).
 Global trends and scenarios for terrestrial biodiversity and ecosystem services from 1900 to 2050.
-Science.**
+Science. https://doi.org/science.adn3441**

 This paper is the result of the BES SIM 1 project (Biodiversity and Ecosystem Services Scenario Inter-model Comparison).

 ## Authors
-Henrique M. Pereira, Luise Quoß, Inês Martins
+Henrique M. Pereira, Luise Quoß, Inês Martins, Isabel Rosa, HyeJin Kim

 ## Version history
 Version 1.1, 9.4.2024